-Budget models start at under $20 and are easy to install yourself.
+Budget models start at around $20 and are easy to install yourself.
+Instructions come with the product.
 But make sure the lower-cost model you select will work with your type of heating system.
 Not all of them do.

 If you purchase it from Amazon, it comes with 90-days of free Amazon tech support.
 In the event your product doesn’t work as expected, or you’d like someone to walk you through set-up, Amazon technicians will help you troubleshoot any issues you are having.
-To access this option, go to Your Orders and choose Get product support.
+To access this option, go to Your Orders, select the thermostat you purchased, then choose “Get product support.”

 A smart thermostat allows you to adjust your home’s heat from anywhere using any of your connected smart devices.
 You can be laying in bed and adjust the temperature without getting out of bed.
 Or you can turn the heat down when you go out of town, but turn it up with your phone when you are on your way home so it is warm when you arrive.

-It’s compatible with Amazon Alexa, Google, Apple HomeKit, and Wink smart home platforms.
+Emerson Sensi is compatible with Amazon Alexa, Google, Apple HomeKit, and Wink smart home platforms.
 It will look after your heating costs in ways you can only wish you were as efficient.

-Plastic film on windows
+Plastic Film on Windows

 Experts tell us that the surface of your windows accounts for 25 percent of the home’s heat loss.
 Simply covering the windows and patio doors with clear plastic film for this purpose can cut the loss significantly.

-If you have a typical wood-burning fireplace, that chimney space is a big, nasty energy thief, whenever the fireplace is not in use.
-Get into the habit of closing that flue solidly between uses.
+If you have a typical wood-burning fireplace, that chimney space is a big, nasty energy thief whenever the fireplace is not in use.
+Get into the habit of closing the flue solidly between uses.